relyt15/SilkSong2/README.md

 SilkSong2 is a short metroidvania style platformer created as a class project for Oakland University's CSI-2999 course as a collaboration with relyt15, TSN222, LucChapman, and Nick040404.
 This project takes its name and inspiration from Hollow Knight and other platformers of this style.
 This game has 3 levels, upgrade items, enemies, environmental hazards and a boss.

+To play the game, go to the Releases section of the GitHub, download the .exe file, and boot up the application.

 ![image](https://github.com/user-attachments/assets/e3256ff0-ba85-45ab-b2d1-d48021b47dcb)

 ## How It's Made: